bhumika-03/YouTube-Transcript-Summarizer/README.md

 # YouTube-Transcript-Summarizer
-A YouTube Transcript Summarizer that fetches video transcripts and generates concise summaries using NLP techniques to save time and enhance content understanding.
+A YouTube Transcript Summarizer that fetches video transcripts and generates concise summaries to save time and enhance content understanding.